juliantao/quarto-asce/README.md

 > **Warning**

-> Starting from version 1.0.0, a cleaner version tex can be generated for direct submission to the journal.
-This was achieved by directly construct the template with only partials tat are absolutely necessary.
+> Starting from version 1.0.0, a cleaner tex can be generated for direct submission to journals or conferences.
+This is achieved by directly constructing the template with only partials that are absolutely necessary.
-> There are many rough edges in this extension, especially on the handling of the `authors and affiliations` in the title block.
+> There are still some rough edges in this extension, especially on the handling of the `authors and affiliations` in the title block.
 > Use with caution.
 > Contribution welcomed!